digital-work-lab/open-source-project/slides/04-python_2.md

 # Package setup

-To create a new Python package, you can use package and dependency management tools, such as [Poetry](https://python-poetry.org/) and `poetry init`.
+To create a new Python package, you can use package and dependency management tools, such as [uv](https://github.com/astral-sh/uv) and `uv init`.

 If you work on existing CoLRev packages, you can extend the existing code available in the [internal packages directory](https://github.com/CoLRev-Environment/colrev/tree/main/colrev/packages).